AuthorCarpentry/DT2018/04-dynamic.md

 * Distinguish between dynamic elements that will (and won't) work in multiple output formats (HTML, Word)
 * Add an HTML widget to allow user interaction in an output HTML document
 * Parameterize a document to permit efficient and powerful customized HTML reports
-* Demonstrate the power of integrating content from the Web into your reproducible report
+* Demonstrate the power of integrating content from the Web (eg, your ORCID profile) into your reproducible report

 ----------------------------------------------------